divelab/AIRS/OpenMat/GMTNet/README.md

 python train.py
 ```

-Experimental code for piezo and elastic tensors will be uploaded soon, stay tunned.
+Experimental code for piezo and elastic tensors in GMTNet_elast and GMTNet_piezo folders is not cleaned thoroughly, please use with caution.
+The dataset for dielectric and piezoelctric is released in the /data folder, and the dataset for elastic will be released soon.

 ## Citation
 Please cite our paper if you find the code helpful or if you want to use the benchmark results.
 Thank you!